jacobobryant/platypub-biffweb-theme/docs/01-tutorial/02-landing-page.md

  (defn signin-template [{:keys [to url]}]
    {:to to
 -   :subject "Sign in to My Application"
-+   :subject "Join the Eelchat waitlist"
++   :subject "Join the eelchat waitlist"
     :html-body (rum/render-static-markup
                 [:html
                  [:body
 -                 [:p "We received a request to sign in to My Application using this email address."]
 -                 [:p [:a {:href url :target "_blank"} "Click here to sign in."]]
-+                 [:p "We received a request to join Eelchat using this email address."]
++                 [:p "We received a request to join eelchat using this email address."]
 +                 [:p [:a {:href url :target "_blank"} "Click here to join the waitlist."]]
                   [:p "If you did not request this link, you can ignore this email."]]])
     :message-stream "outbound"})